-These fingerless mitts with a patterned thumb, long decorative cuff and plain hand are a great way to use up left over DK yarn.
+These fingerless mitts are worked cuff to fingers in the round with a patterned peasant thumb, long decorative cuff and plain hand.
+The pattern is a great way to use up left over DK yarn.

-They are made using slip stitch so only one colour is worked in each round, making them simple to knit yet great for wowing your non-knitting friends with your amazing knitting skills.
+Using slip stitch, only one colour is worked in each round.
+They are simple to knit yet great for wowing your non-knitting friends with your amazing knitting skills.

 They provide just enough warmth and add a cheerful splash of colour to an outfit.